akbaritabar/dask-duckdb-dbeaver/Readme.md

 I am going to briefly go over these topics:

-1. Why do we need to learn about parallelization and out of memory computation?
+0. Why do we need to learn about parallelization and out of memory computation?
+1. (if you are convinced), Required installation and set-up
 2. Data preparation using Dask in Python
 3. Further processing and analyzing data with SQL, using DuckDB and DBeaver

-### 1. Why do we need to learn more about parallelization and out of memory computation?
+### 0. Why do we need to learn more about parallelization and out of memory computation?

 First thing that might come to mind is "*why do I need to bother with out of memory computing and parallelization when there is so much RAM available these days?*"